-Personal branding is the way you market and promote your image.
-What you do, what you are and above all – what you can do for others.
+Personal branding is what you do, what you are and above all - what you can do for others.
 Having a meeting, making a phone call, sending an email are all activities where you get the opportunity to demonstrate your personal brand.
 Offline and online, you only get a few seconds to make a first impression, so you must get it right.

 You already have one.
-You need to make sure it projects what you want it to by staying consistent or – better still – continuously improving.
+You need to make sure it projects what you want it to by staying consistent or - better still continuous improvement.
 You must take control of your personal brand because it can help your business to get noticed.
 It will help you to be seen by current and prospective clients, business partners, employers and so forth.
 You want people to remember who you are and what you do.

-People buy from people – not businesses.
-Unless you're ordering something online, you want to know the people behind the business you buy from.
+People buy from people - not businesses.
+Unless you’re ordering a book online, you want to know the people behind the business.
 This is especially true in service and high-end sales environments, where customers only buy from credible sales people with strong brands.
 Blue chips are giving their managers personal branding training to turn them into better ambassadors for their employer.
 The trend is growing and personal branding will be part of everyone's induction training one day.

-Personal branding is extremely important to start-ups, too – possibly even more important.
-Customers buy from a few individuals – not really the business brand, which has to be developed over time anyway.
+Personal branding is extremely important to start-ups - possibly even more important.
+Customers buy from a few individuals - not really the business brand, which has to be developed over time anyway.
 Having people with strong personal brands working for a start-up basically means they lend their credibility to the business.
-Leveraging your employee's personal brands is probably one of the most cost-effective ways to market and promote your business.
+Leveraging your employee’s personal brands is probably one of the most cost effective ways of marketing and promoting your business.

 If you want to boost your personal brand and get the maximum impact straight away, the internet is the best place to start.
 It's free and very simple to sign up for online networking sites, which are great tools for promoting your personal brand.

 Make sure you're consistent with everything you communicate to the world.
-This includes all your online presence and you should aim to stake your claim in cyberspace as soon as possible.
+This includes everywhere you have an online presence.
 Consider whether prospective customers will be surprised or even disappointed when they meet you for the first time.
-You must be one and the same across all channels; then you will stand a better chance of coming across as genuine and trustworthy.
+You must be one and the same across all channels, then you will stand a better chance of coming across as genuine and trustworthy.

 Share information about yourself, tell stories and inspire others.
-Add some personality to your brand – we all know it's easier to sell on emotions than facts.
-When you think you're finished, anyone should be able to locate you online and find out what you do and what makes you special.
-If this isn't the case, you need to put some more work in.
+Add some personality to your brand - we all know it’s easier to sell on emotions than facts.
+When you think you are finished, anyone should be able to locate you online and find out what you do and what makes you special.
+If this isn’t the case - you need to put some more work in.